 In these days of uncertainty and frustration, we all could use a few laughs.
 You might wonder, do dogs laugh like humans?
 In a word, sorta.
 Dog laughter comes in different forms, but I’m fortunate to live with three furry comedians.
-Bravo especially enjoys making me laugh, while Shadow-Pup is a hopeless tease.
-Karma-Kat watches from his cat tree, aloof and above it all (literally).
+Bravo especially used to enjoy making me laugh, while Shadow-Pup is a hopeless tease.
+Karma-Kat and Trinity-Kitten watch from their cat tree, aloof and above it all (literally).

 Do Dogs Laugh Like Humans?